-- The House of Representatives Standing Committee on Agriculture, Resources, Fisheries and Forestry called an Inquiry into the Role of Science for Fisheries and Aquaculture.
-The holding of the inquiry coincided with the FRDC's assessment that a rethink was needed on how science was informing the needs of ministers, the community, industry and managers. - The FRDC contributed to DAFF's development of a National Food Plan, highlighting opportunities for seafood, Australia's reputation, health benefits and the importance of RD&E in addressing future challenges and opportunities. - The Seafood Directions 2011 conference highlighted the need to establish third-party environmental certification for fishing and aquaculture.
+The House of Representatives Standing Committee on Agriculture, Resources, Fisheries and Forestry called an Inquiry into the Role of Science for Fisheries and Aquaculture.
+The holding of the inquiry coincided with the FRDC's assessment that a rethink was needed on how science was informing the needs of ministers, the community, industry and managers.

+- The FRDC contributed to DAFF's development of a National Food Plan, highlighting opportunities for seafood, Australia's reputation, health benefits and the importance of RD&E in addressing future challenges and opportunities. - The Seafood Directions 2011 conference highlighted the need to establish third-party environmental certification for fishing and aquaculture.
 Subsequently the WA Government budgeted \$14.5 million to certify all WA fisheries and aquaculture activities, with the preferred certifier being the Marine Stewardship Council.
-The FRDC board supported further work on establishing an Australia Fisheries Management Standard. - Western Rock Lobster became a quota-managed fishery and both the Spencer Gulf Prawn Fishery and the Antarctic Patagonian Fishery achieved MSC certification.
-A large body of FRDC science contributed to the certifications. - Oysters Australia (which evolved from the oyster consortium that facilitated the oyster sector to participate in the Seafood CRC) was established as the peak body for all oyster- producing states.
+The FRDC supported further work on establishing an Australian Fisheries Management Standard.